taichi-dev/taichi/docs/export_kernels.rst

 So you may find it hard and error-prone to figure out the correct launch order and mangled names.

-No worry, we provide a handy tool for such situation, for example:
+No worry, we provide a handy tool for such situation: you may guard the desired kernels with ``ti.RecordKernelGroup``.
+For example:

 .. code-block:: python